metaborg/metaborg-gradle/README.md

 [![GitHub Release][github-release-badge]][github-release]
 [![Documentation][documentation-badge]][documentation]

-The Metaborg Gradle convention and development plugins.
+The Metaborg Gradle convention and development plugins, and the Metaborg dependency management and Gradle platform.

 [![Documentation][documentation-button]][documentation]